Does my child have to wear a mask?

 Parents are notified via email if an individual is COVID-positive and present in their child’s classroom, on their bus, or in an extracurricular activity.
 The District 211 website additionally maintains a District COVID-19 dashboard, available at https://adc.d211.org/Page/7978.

 Are buses running normal routes?

 Bus routes are running normally.
-Masks are no longer required on school buses.
+Masks are not required on school buses.
 Students typically sit two per seat on District 211 buses.
-Route information for students is listed in Infinite Campus in the “More” section.
+Route information is listed in Infinite Campus in the “More” section.

 Lockers and locker rooms are available to students.